Alert Source Discuss

 # Determine active fields

-active_values = [element for element in value if is_active_field(element)]
+active_values = [element for element in value if element is not None]

 # Recursively serialize